 - the tax system operates fairly in relation to taxpayers, income, assets and wealth;

 - the tax system promotes the right balance between supporting the productive economy and the speculative economy;

 - there are changes to the tax system that would make it more fair, balanced and efficient; and

-- there are other changes that would support the integrity of the income tax system, having regard to the interaction of rules for taxing companies, trusts and individuals.83
+- there are other changes that would support the integrity of the income tax system, having regard to the interaction of rules for taxing companies, trusts and individuals.88

-Certain matters are beyond the TWG's remit.
+Certain matters were beyond the TWG's remit.
 These include increasing any income tax rate or the rate of GST and inheritance tax, and changes that would apply to the taxation of the family home or the land under it.
-In addition, the adequacy of the personal tax system and its interaction with the welfare transfer system is outside the TWG's scope.
-The TWG will also not consider the BEPS agenda, for which legislation was introduced very recently.84
+In addition, the adequacy of the personal tax system and its interaction with the welfare transfer system was outside the TWG's scope.
+The TWG was also not able to consider the BEPS agenda, for which legislation had recently been was introduced .89

 The New Zealand system for the resolution of tax disputes is administratively complex, formulaic and cumbersome.
 It is intended to improve taxpayer compliance and IR decision-making and, in combination, reduce disputes in number and longevity.
 The numbers speak for themselves: while a good many tax matters are disputed, comparatively few are litigated, and, of those that find their way into the courts, the great majority are resolved in IR's favour.